KenKundert/dump/README.rst

    ./dump cleanup

-This removes any unneeded files duplicity created files in the remote repository.
+This removes any unneeded files Duplicity created files in the remote repository.
 This is not normally necessary, however it can be helpful if a previous session terminate abnormally.